 The licence holding by the Company forms a continuous coverage over the Project area.
-This is illustrated in Figure 3-2 and Figure 3-3.
+This is illustrated in Figure 4-2 and Figure 4-3.
 La Ventana and La Ventana 1, covering approximately 1,820 ha.
 The five concessions El Sauz, El Sauz 1, El Sauz 2, Fleur and Fleur 1 cover approximately 6,334 ha in total and the additional three concessions Buenavista, Megalit and San Gabriel cover approximately 89,235 ha in total.

-Figure 3-2: Project Location Plan
+Figure 4-2: Project Location Plan

-Figure 3-3: Location of the Sonora Lithium Project concessions, Mexico
+Figure 4-3: Location of the Sonora Lithium Project concessions, Mexico (Note: only Mexalit and MSB are described in this report)

-4 ACCESSIBILITY, CLIMATE, LOCAL RESOURCES, INFRASTRUCTURE AND PHYSIOGRAPHY
+5 ACCESSIBILITY, CLIMATE, LOCAL RESOURCES, INFRASTRUCTURE AND PHYSIOGRAPHY

-4.1.1 International Access
+5.1 International Access